 Esophageal Disorders Program: Provides comprehensive care for all aspects of diseases of the esophagus.
 In addition, we have over 40 years of experience evaluating and treating complex motor sensory disorders.
 Find out more about esophageal diseases we treat, including Barrett's esophagus, dysphagia (difficulty swallowing), GERD (gastroesophageal reflux disease) and eosinophilic esophagitis (EoE).

 Functional Bowel Disorders Program: Offers comprehensive multidisciplinary care for patients dealing with issues like complicated irritable bowel syndrome (IBS) and constipation.
-Our FBD specialists, in conjunction with U-M supporting services, provide patients with surgical options, detailed physiologic testing, advanced radiologic techniques and access to behavioral medicine, physical therapy and nutritional counseling.
+Our FBD specialists, in conjunction with Michigan Medicine supporting services, provide patients with surgical options, detailed physiologic testing, advanced radiologic techniques and access to behavioral medicine, physical therapy and nutritional counseling.
 Learn more about IBS or constipation.

 GI Behavioral Therapy Program: For patients with gastrointestinal (GI) conditions such as Irritable Bowel Syndrome (IBS), Crohn’s disease, ulcerative colitis (UC) or inflammatory bowel disease (IBD), everyday life brings many challenges.
 In addition to managing physical symptoms, the discomfort, uncertainty and inconvenience of living with a chronic GI condition can take an emotional toll, negatively impacting mental health and quality of life.
 GI behavioral therapy (BT) includes a number of techniques designed to help patients deal with the uncontrollable and unpredictable aspects of GI conditions.